 Fee and scope of representation shall be communicated in writing.
-In Wisconsin, however, if the reasonably forseeable cost will be less than \$1000, this may be communicated orally.
+In Wisconsin, if the reasonably foreseeable cost will be less than \$1000, this may be communicated orally.
+But Indiana does not include this exception.
+Therefore, this provision can be easy to violate, and the attorney must take care to provide the required written communication.